peterhinch/micropython-epaper/README.md

 # Getting started

 Assuming the device is connected on the 'L' side simply cut and paste this at the REPL.
 Note that with all code samples it's best to issue <ctrl>D before pasting to reset the Pyboard.
+Note that all the following code samples assume EA hardware: if you're using Adafruit add ``mode=epaper.ADAFRUIT`` as a constructor argument.

 ```python
 import epaper